King King (band): History

 The new line up of King King made its live debut at the Casino de Saint Julien en Genevois, France on 27 March 2019, followed by two more shows in France.
-The first British show performed by the new line up was at the Picturedrome, Holmfirth, Yorkshire on 10 May, 2019.
-The band then played some festival dates in Europe during the summer, including taking part on the “Keeping the Blues Alive” cruise on the Mediterranean Sea in August 2019, with Joe Bonamassa and Peter Frampton.
+The first British show performed by the new line up was at the Picturedrome, Holmfirth, Yorkshire on 10 May 2019.
+The band then played some festival dates in Europe during the summer, including taking part on the "Keeping the Blues Alive" cruise on the Mediterranean Sea in August 2019, with Joe Bonamassa and Peter Frampton.
 They then started work on their fifth album in the autumn of 2019, continuing into the early months of 2020.
 The first single from the new album, was released in February 2020.
 It was called "I Will Not Fall" and was accompanied by a video.
 In an interview for Blues Rock Review, Alan Nimmo said that the album was scheduled to be released by the end of September 2020.
 The band's UK tour scheduled to start at Cardiff Y Plas on 3 April 2020, was postponed and rescheduled for February 2021.
 All these were eventually put back a year to the autumn of 2021, with guest performances by When Rivers Meet.

 On 11 April 2020, Alan Nimmo took part in the Lockdown Sessions broadcast on Planet Rock Radio, where he performed five songs accompanied on an acoustic guitar.
 Five days later on 16 April 2020, the band announced that Stevie Nimmo, the brother of Alan Nimmo would be joining the group as its fifth member.
 It was also announced that Stevie had been involved in the recording of King King's fifth album.
 On 29 May 2020, Alan Nimmo in a special video, announced that King King's Fifth studio album would be called Maverick.
 It was due to be released on 16 October 2020 on the band's own label, Channel 9 Music, however due to problems with the cover artwork the album eventually came out on 30 November 2020.
 It reached number 77 in the UK Albums Chart.

 The band's return to the stage in the UK was at the Holmfirth Picturedrome, West Yorkshire on 7 August 2021.

+In summer 2024, Andrew Scott left the band to be replaced by Jon Lodge (Voodoo Six, Paul Di'Anno, Catrin Finch, Biomechanical).